Main Information

 - Hotel: Hotel Astoria

-Today’s ride features two iconic high mountain passes, making for a memorable day in the Swiss Alps.
+Today’s ride features two iconic high mountain passes and delivers a classic day in the Swiss Alps, combining sustained climbing, historic roads, and a memorable finish in Andermatt.

-We begin right outside the hotel with the climb to Nufenen Pass, an inspiring way to start the day.
+We begin right outside the hotel with the climb to Nufenen Pass, an inspiring and immediate start to the day.

-Our second major ascent is the historic Sankt Ghottard Pass, a route that has been travelled since Roman times.
+Our second major ascent is the historic Sankt Gotthard Pass, a route travelled since Roman times.
 Its famous Tremola section, with 6 km uphill and 3 km downhill on cobbles, is one of the most distinctive and fascinating roads to ride in Switzerland.

-We finish the ride in the popular mountain town of Andermatt, where we will stay for the next two nights.
+We finish the ride in the popular mountain town of Andermatt, where we will stay for the next three nights.

 Day 2 Ride Details